 The Columbia University community has weathered many crises over our 266-year history.
-We will come through this latest challenge more determined and united than before.
+We are making our way through the COVID-19 pandemic more determined and united than ever before.

 Because we are #ColumbiaTogether.

-We hope you will join us in sharing current work life images, giving thanks to colleagues, and using the hashtag on your personal social media accounts.
-Together we will persevere and thrive.
+We hope you continue to join us in sharing images of work life now, giving thanks to colleagues, and using the hashtag on your personal social media accounts.
+We're also posting longer stories of life during COVID-19.

 Our Work Day